Last updated March 27th, 2023.

 Cell phones, solar panels, automobiles, and many other necessities for modern living use silver in their manufacturing process.
 Greater amounts of silver are required as earth’s middle class population continues to surge.

 Most importantly, silver prices are cheaper relative to gold than they have been in a long time.
-Silver bullion has far better potential for capital appreciation while serving as a hedge against inflation too.

-2. Buying Rare Earth Elements
+Buying Rare Earth Elements

 Like silver, gold, and other types of precious metals, rare earth elements are less correlated with other assets.

-For example, we need Scandium for many consumer products such as televisions and energy efficient lights.
-Lanthanum is used to make telescopes, camera lenses, and oil refining.
+Lanthanum is meanwhile used to make telescopes, camera lenses, and also applications in oil refining.
 Yttrium is required for cancer treatment medicine and lasers.

 Plenty of people are buying silver bars, gold jewelry, and even platinum.
 But few of them consider owning rare earth elements instead.